moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/upgrade-your-node/upgrade-systemd.md

 ---
-title: Upgrade Your Block Producer Systemd Node
+title: Upgrade Your Sequencer Systemd Node
-description: Follow these instructions to update your Tanssi block producer node running via Systemd to the latest version of the Tanssi client software.
+description: Follow these instructions to update your Tanssi Sequencer node running via Systemd to the latest version of the Tanssi client software.
 icon: simple-linux
 ---